Seahawks re-sign old friend Bruce Irvin to help pass rush, but still no word on Jadeveon Clowney

 The Seahawks saw defensive lineman Quinton Jefferson depart to Buffalo on a two-year deal Tuesday night and have three other veteran defensive linemen who officially became free agents Wednesday at 1 p.m.
 PDT — Clowney, Ziggy Ansah and Al Woods.

-Irvin generally has played the LEO or rush end spot in Seattle’s defense, so the Seahawks will plug him back in there to replace — and hopefully produce a lot more — than Ansah did a year ago.
+Irvin generally has played the LEO or rush end spot in Seattle’s defense, so the Seahawks will plug him back in there.

 Reed and Poona Ford are back as likely starting tackles with the Seahawks still hoping to re-sign Clowney to be the starter at the other end spot.